eccentricOrange/personal-blogs/docs/tools.md

 Note that nothing here is sponsored, and I am not affiliated with any of the companies that make these tools.
 I just like them.

 ## 1. Git for source control

+{: .warning }
+This article is just an introduction, followed by a comprehensive list of resources to learn Git.
+For an explanation of the common misconceptions surrounding Git, see the other article [/misconceptions#2].

 How often have you had to deal with this?

 ![Badly named Word documents](assets/1-bad-naming.png)